PortMiami: Cruise ship operations

 PortMiami is the busiest cruise/passenger port in the world.
-It accommodates major cruise lines such as Carnival, Royal Caribbean, Norwegian, Disney, and MSC, among others, and also serves as the homeport of one of the largest cruise ships in the world by gross tonnage, Symphony of the Seas.
-Over 5.5 million cruise passengers pass through the port each year (FY2018/2019).
+It accommodates major cruise lines such as Carnival, Royal Caribbean, Norwegian, and MSC, among others, and also serves as the homeport of the largest cruise ship in the world by gross tonnage, Icon of the Seas.
+Over 7.2 million cruise passengers pass through the port each year (FY2023/2024).

-As of July 2020, there are seven operating passenger terminal facilities at PortMiami: A, C, D, E, F, G, and J. Of the seven, there is one facility that is purpose-built for a specific company, while other companies share the other terminals.
-Five more company-specific facilities are in their planning or construction stages.
+As of July 2024, there are nine operating passenger terminal facilities at PortMiami: A, B, C, D, E, F, G, J, and V. Of the nine, there are three facilities that are purpose-built for a specific company, while other companies share the other terminals.
+Other company-specific facilities are in their planning or construction stages.

 Current passenger terminals

-Future terminals and projects
+Terminals and projects

+On June 28, 2016, Royal Caribbean Group announced plans for a new 200000 ft2 facility that would redevelop "Terminal A" at PortMiami.
+It would be Royal Caribbean's homeport and be fully capable of serving larger Oasis-class ships.
+The terminal, dubbed the "Crown of Miami," was completed in November 2018.

-On March 7, 2018, Norwegian Cruise Line Holdings announced plans for a new 166000 ft2 facility to redevelop their "Terminal B" at PortMiami that will be fully capable of serving Norwegian's largest ships, the Breakaway Plus-class ships.
-Norwegian originally intended to open the terminal, dubbed the "Pearl of Miami," by fall 2019, but budgeting issues initially postponed its opening date until spring of 2020.
-In July 2020, PortMiami director Juan Kuryla said the terminal would be completed by the end of the month, two months behind schedule.
+On March 7, 2018, Norwegian Cruise Line Holdings announced plans for a new 166000 ft2 facility that would redevelop "Terminal B" at PortMiami.
+It would be fully capable of serving Norwegian's largest ships, the Breakaway Plus-class ships.
+Norwegian originally intended to open the terminal, dubbed the "Pearl of Miami," by fall 2019, but budgeting issues and the COVID-19 pandemic postponed its opening date until August 2021, when Terminal B officially serviced its first cruise ship.